 When AODC published this guideline in 1983, the association had not yet edited documents indicating gas consumption calculation methods.
 The procedures used were those taught in diving schools and published in documents such as the US Navy manual or the equipment manufacturers' guidelines.
 That was corrected in May 2000 with the publication of IMCA D 022 "Guidance for diving supervisors", which has standardized simple methods of calculation and officially set up the consumption rates of a diver at work (35 l/min) and in an emergency (40 l/min) agreed by the association.
-These values are still in use today.
+Although they are based on empirical calculations, these values are still used by IMCA today.